Zoom levels and tile grid

 Azure Maps use the Spherical Mercator projection coordinate system (EPSG: 3857).

 The world is divided into square tiles.
-Render (Raster) has 21 zoom levels, numbered 0 through 20.
-Render (Vector) has 23 zoom levels, numbered 0 through 22.
+Azure maps provides raster and vector tiles for 23 zoom levels, numbered 0 through 22.
 At zoom level 0, the entire world fits on a single tile:

 Zoom level 1 uses four tiles to render the world: a 2 x 2 square